Talker-T2AV: Joint Talking Audio-Video Generation with Autoregressive Diffusion Modeling: Abstract

 \section{Abstract}

 Joint audio-video generation models, such as dual-branch diffusion transformers, have demonstrated that generating audio and video within a unified model yields stronger cross-modal coherence than cascaded pipelines.
-However, existing joint audio-video diffusion models typically couple the two modalities throughout the entire denoising process via pervasive attention mechanisms, treating both high-level semantics and low-level signal details in a fully entangled manner.
-We argue that such uniform coupling is suboptimal for talking head synthesis.
-While audio and facial motion are strongly correlated at the semantic and temporal levels, their low-level realizations---acoustic signals and visual textures---follow distinct rendering processes.
-Enforcing joint modeling across all levels can therefore lead to unnecessary entanglement and reduced modeling efficiency.
-Instead, we posit that joint modeling should primarily occur at high-level semantic and temporal information, where cross-modal alignment is essential, while low-level refinement should be handled by modality-specific decoders.
-Building on this observation, we propose Talker-T2AV, an autoregressive diffusion framework that realizes this principle: high-level cross-modal modeling in a shared autoregressive backbone, with low-level refinement delegated to modality-specific decoding.
-A shared autoregressive language model serves as a high-level temporal planner, jointly reasoning over audio and video in a unified patch-level token space with autoregressive left-to-right generation.
-Two lightweight diffusion transformer heads then decode the language model's hidden states into frame-level audio and video latents.
-Experiments on talking portrait benchmarks show that Talker-T2AV outperforms dual-branch diffusion transformer baselines in lip-sync accuracy, video quality, and audio quality, and further achieves stronger cross-modal consistency than cascaded pipelines, highlighting the complementary benefits of joint modeling.
-The samples are available at \url{https://talker-t2av.github.io/}.
-The code is available at \url{https://github.com/zhenye234/Talker-T2AV}.
+However, these models typically couple the two modalities throughout the entire denoising process via pervasive attention, treating high-level semantics and low-level signal details in a fully entangled manner.
+We argue that such uniform coupling is suboptimal for talking head synthesis: while audio and facial motion are strongly correlated at the semantic and temporal levels, their low-level realizations---acoustic signals and visual textures---follow distinct rendering processes that do not benefit from continuous entanglement.
+Joint modeling should therefore occur primarily at the high-level semantic and temporal level, where cross-modal alignment is essential, while low-level refinement is delegated to modality-specific decoders.
+Building on this observation, we propose Talker-T2AV, an autoregressive diffusion framework that realizes this principle.
+A shared autoregressive language model acts as a high-level temporal planner, jointly reasoning over audio and video in a unified patch-level token space, and two lightweight diffusion transformer heads decode its hidden states into frame-level audio and video latents.
+Experiments on talking portrait benchmarks show that Talker-T2AV outperforms dual-branch diffusion transformer baselines in lip-sync accuracy, video quality, and audio quality, and achieves stronger cross-modal consistency than cascaded pipelines.
+Crucially, operating on short, temporally aligned $1$-D latent sequences also makes generation cheap: Talker-T2AV is more than $50\times$ faster at inference than dual-branch diffusion baselines.
+The samples, code, and training data are available at \url{https://talker-t2av.github.io/}, \url{https://github.com/zhenye234/Talker-T2AV}, and \url{https://huggingface.co/datasets/HKUSTAudio/Talker-T2AV-Data}, respectively.